kurt-b2026/MgCanico/README.md

 Outline:
-- Home page, links to all rocket information (with interactable modules)
+- Home page, links to all rocket information (with interactable modules) **the next are not in order and are not concretely planned
 - First page, rocket history (1910's - 2022)
 - Second page, information about rocket parts (linked towards by tapping a module of a rocket in a picture in the home age)
 - Third page, more information about rocket parts and engines by history and political zones